-For a more detailed description of the subsurface soils encountered, please refer to Figure 3A, Boring Log, and Figures 4A through 4C, Test Pit Log.
-The lines designating the interface between soil types on the test pit and boring logs generally represent approximate boundaries.
-In-situ, the transition between soil types may be gradual.
+For a more detailed description of the subsurface soils encountered, please refer to Figures 3A and 3B, Boring Logs, and test pit/trench logs within the referenced geological study.
+The lines designating the interface between soil types on the boring/trench/test pit logs generally represent approximate boundaries.
+In situ, the transition between soil types may be gradual.